Analysis and synthesis of feature map for kernel-based quantum classifier: Introduction

 Over the last 20 years, the unprecedented improvements in the cost-effectiveness ration of computer, together with improved computational techniques, make machine learning widely applicable in every aspect of our lives such as education, healthcare, games, finance, transportation, energy, business, science and engineering~\cite{HastieTF09,Alpaydin16}.
 Among numerous developed machine learning methods, Support Vector Machine (SVM) is a very established one which has become an overwhelmingly popular choice for data analysis~\cite{Boser1992}.
 In SVM method, a nonlinear dataset is transformed via a feature map to another dataset and is separated by a hyperplane in the feature space, which can be effectively performed using the kernel trick.
 In particular, the Gaussian kernel is often used.

 Quantum computing is expected to speed-up the performance of machine learning through exploiting quantum mechanical properties including superposition, interference, and entanglement.
-As for the quantum classifier, a renaissance began in the past few years, with the quantum SVM method \cite{Rebentrost2014}, the quantum circuit learning method \cite{Mitarai2018}, and some parallel development by other research groups \cite{Neven 2018,Zhuang Zhang 2019}.
-In particular, the kernel method can be exploited as a powerful mean that can be introduced in the quantum SVM as in the classical case \cite{Rebentrost2014,Chatterjee 2017,Bishwas2018,LiTongyang2019,havlivcek2019,Schuld2019,Nori 2019,Park Rhee 2019}; importantly, the concept of kernel-based quantum classifier has been experimentally demonstrated on a real device~\cite{havlivcek2019,Park Rhee 2019}.
+As for the quantum classifier, a renaissance began in the past few years, with the quantum SVM method \cite{Rebentrost2014}, the quantum circuit learning method \cite{Mitarai2018}, and some parallel development by other research groups \cite{Neven 2018,Zhuang Zhang 2019,Wilson2018}.
+In particular, the kernel method can be exploited as a powerful mean that can be introduced in the quantum SVM as in the classical case \cite{Rebentrost2014,Chatterjee 2017,Bishwas2018,LiTongyang2019,havlivcek2019,Schuld2019,Nori 2019,Park Rhee 2019,Negoro 2019,Lloyd2020,LaRose2020}; importantly, the concept of kernel-based quantum classifier has been experimentally demonstrated on a real device~\cite{havlivcek2019,Park Rhee 2019,Negoro 2019}.
 These studies show the possibility that machine learning will get a further boost by using quantum computers in the near future.

-For all the developed quantum classification methods, the feature map plays a role to encode the dataset taken from its original low dimensional real space onto a high dimensional quantum state space (i.e., Hilbert space).
-The possible advantage of quantum classifier lies in the fact that this high-dimensional feature space is realized on a physical quantum computer even with a medium number of qubits, as well as the fact that the kernel can be computed faster than the classical case.
-However, unlike the classical case, to fully exploit the quantum nature, the feature map has to be explicitly specified (that is, the kernel trick cannot be applied).
-Choosing a suitable feature map, which may presumably achieve a high training accuracy, is of course a non-trivial task; one can prepare many feature map candidates and try to find a suitable one by comparing the results of training accuracy attained with all those feature maps, but this clearly needs numerous times of classification or regression analysis.
-Hence it would be desirable if we have a method for easily having a rough estimate of the training accuracy of every feature map candidate, which further enables us to synthesize a well-performing feature map.
+For all the developed quantum classification methods, the feature map plays a role to encode the dataset taken from its original low dimensional real space onto a high dimensional quantum state space (i.e., the Hilbert space).
+A possible advantage of quantum classifier lies in the fact that this high-dimensional feature space is realized on a physical quantum computer even with a medium number of qubits, as well as the fact that the kernel could be computed faster than the classical case.
+However, in the framework of using gate-based quantum computers, a suitable feature map has to be explicitly specified, which is of course less trivial than specifying a suitable kernel.
+(Note that a kernel induces a feature map through the reproducing kernel Hilbert space.)
+Actually, for choosing a suitable feature map, one could prepare many map candidates and try to find a best one by comparing the results of training accuracy attained with all those maps, but this clearly needs numerous times of classification or regression analysis.
+Hence it is desirable if we have a method for easily having a rough estimate of the training accuracy of every feature map candidate.